Electrolyte Imbalance: Symptoms and How to Correct

 • Sodium: bone, meat or vegetable brothstomato, tomato juices, sauces and soups, dill pickles, olives, meats, pickled cucumber, natural salts

-• Chloride: tomato juices, sauces, and soups, lettuce, olives, meat, celery, natural salts
+• Chloride: tomato juices, sauces, soups, lettuce, olives, meat, celery, natural salts

-• Potassium: bok choy, kale, avocado, brussels sprouts, navy beans, lentil, apricot, prune, zucchini, winter squash, artichokes, swiss chard, bananas
+• Potassium: bok choy, kale, avocado, brussels sprouts, navy beans, lentils, apricots, prune, zucchini, winter squash, artichokes, swiss chard, bananas

 • Magnesium: pumpkin seed, spinach, halibut, avocado, almonds, cacao, dark chocolate, bananas, cashews, swiss chard, edamame, quinoa